Dudejoe870/godot-openmpt/README.md

 ## After Build

 Now you're pretty much done, just copy the addon directory to your Godot project, reload it if you have it open, enable the importer plugin and boom.
-You now can play your mod-tracker formats as a regular audio stream (and even manipulate the playback of them a little too).
+You now can play your mod-tracker formats as a regular audio stream (and even manipulate the playback of them quite a lot).

-For more information on what functions you can use either look at the source code, or look at the in-editor docs for the types `AudioStreamMPT` and `AudioStreamPlaybackMPT`.

 ## Problems?